uvbakutan/enhance/README.md

 Current list of exercises:
 - Mind camera game - click on the last circle that appeared
 - Monkey brain - click the numbers in an ascending order
+- Schulte table - focus on the red circle and find the correct number with your periferal vision